xinformatics/inconsistentattention/README.md

-# When Attention Fails: Visual Analytics Reveals Interpretability Pitfalls in Attention-based Models.
+# When Attention Fails: Pitfalls of Attention-based Model Interpretability for High-dimensional Clinical Time-Series Modeling

 ## Description